PySimpleSQL/pysimplesql/README.md

 ### But wait, there's more!
 The above is literally all you have to know for working with simple and even moderate databases.
-However, there is a lot of power in learning what is going on under the hood!
-Starting with the fully automatic example above, we will work backwards to explain what is available to you for more control at a lower level.
+However, there is a lot of power in learning what is going on under the hood.
+Starting with the fully automatic example above, we will work backwards and unravel things to explain what is available to you for more control at a lower level.

 #### PySimpleSQL elements:
 Referencing the example above, look at the following: